aquilesC/aquiles.me/content/essays/LinkedIn/24-01-29_Note taking for entrepreneurs.md

 ---
-status: draft
+status: published
-published_on: None
+published_on: 29-01-2024
 ---
-📓 One of the most underrated habits for entrepreneurs is becoming good note takers.
+📓 One of the most underrated habits for entrepreneurs is to be good note takers.
 Notes shape our mental process, our worldview, and inform our future actions.
 It took me a while to develop a system I liked, and this is what I observed:

 - Retrieval of notes (finding the correct one at the right time) is way harder than long-term storage
 - Digital notes are useful for some things, but paper notebooks add an impossible to match dimension